Skip to content

 Mission Statement

-2. Give back to Hawaii non-profits that provide services to Native Hawaiian keiki and their ʻohana.
+• Support Hawaiʻi non-profits that uplift Native Hawaiian keiki and their ʻOhana.

-3. Collaborate with artists, primarily from Hawaii, to illustrate our concepts and bring them to life.
+• Collaborate with wahine artists, primarily from Hawaiʻi, to bring our concepts to life in unique and memorable ways.

 The Keiki Dept 'Ohana